nschlia/ffmpegfs/README.md

 **New in in 2.14 (2023-02-XX):**

-- **Bugfix:** Closes [#141](https://github.com/nschlia/ffmpegfs/issues/141): Improved memory management by allocating several times the average size of allocations far.
+- **Bugfix:** Closes [#141](https://github.com/nschlia/ffmpegfs/issues/141): Improved memory management by allocating several times the average size of allocations.
 This prevents obtaining tiny portions over and over again.
-  Additionally, after the file is opened, grabbing the entire expected memory block rather than doing a tiny allocation initially, followed by a larger allocation.
+Additionally, after the file is opened, grab the entire expected memory block rather than doing a tiny allocation initially, followed by a larger allocation.
-- **Bugfix:** Avoid race condition causing the inter-process semaphore creation to fail for second process.
+- **Bugfix:** Avoid race conditions that cause the inter-process semaphore creation to fail for the second process.
 - **Bugfix:** Issue [#119](https://github.com/nschlia/ffmpegfs/issues/119): If a seek request is still open after EOF, restart transcoding.
 - **Bugfix:** Issue [#119](https://github.com/nschlia/ffmpegfs/issues/119): To prevent frame/segment creation errors, the frame set and HLS code has been updated.
-- **Bugfix:** Avoid crash during shutdown if cache object had already been closed.
+- **Bugfix:** Avoid crashes during shutdown if cache objects have already been closed.
 - **Bugfix:** Issue [#119](https://github.com/nschlia/ffmpegfs/issues/119): The AVSEEK_FLAG_FRAME set should be used to seek to frames when building frame sets.
 Otherwise, output images may vary if searched for or continuously decoded.
-- **Bugfix:** PTS to frame number and vice versa conversion for frame sets was incorrect if TBR did not equal frames per second.
+- **Bugfix:** The conversion of PTS to frame number and vice versa for frame sets was incorrect if TBR did not equal frames per second.
-- **Bugfix:** Fix seek requests that are being ignored with frame sets.
+- **Bugfix:** Fixed seek requests that are being ignored with frame sets.
-- **Bugfix:** When transferring from cache to Fuse buffer, avoid a possible 1 byte overrun.
+- **Bugfix:** When transferring from cache to the Fuse buffer, avoid a possible 1 byte overrun.
 - **Enhancement:** Record milliseconds for every log event.
-- **Enhancement:** make check: Added file size check to frame set tests.
+- **Enhancement:** make check: added a file size check to frame set tests.
 - **Optimisation:** When reopening after invalidating the cache, the size remained at 0.
-The original size now is once more reserved in order to prevent reallocations.
+The original size is now once again reserved in order to prevent reallocations.
 - **Optimisation:** To avoid reallocations, save enough space in the cache buffer to hold the entire frame set.
 - **Optimisation:** Checking folders to see if they can be transcoded is completely pointless.
 Directories are now immediately skipped.